 “No, Chani, I must know the answer to this question.
 Tristen, when did you find the box?
 What year?”

-Gray mist encroached the edges of my vision.
-I was tempted to ignore Genevieve’s question and surrender to the darkness tugging at me, At least there I’d be safe from the pain clamping my heart in an ever-tightening vice.
-I certainly wouldn’t be looking up into the face of a woman whose very sanity inexplicably seemed to hinge on my answer to her question either.
+Gray mist encroached the edges of my vision, tempting me to ignore her question and surrender to the darkness tugging at me.
+At least there I’d find safety from the pain clamping my heart in an ever-tightening vice.
+I wouldn’t be looking up into the face of a woman whose sanity inexplicably hinged on my answer to her question either.

 “Two thousand twelve.”

 Genevieve’s breath rattled as her remaining color drained away.
-Her eyes dropped and seemed to roll back into her head evoking worry she might faint.
 She clenched the blanket at my shoulder.

 “A hundred and ten years!
-I don’t – I don’t understand!” she whispered harshly, turned away and covered her face with shaking hands.
-Instantly sorry I’d spoken the truth; I struggled to sit up.
-I’d had enough of laying down, of being spoken to like I was an invalid (even if I felt like one).
-I also wanted to see the other woman in the room.
+I don’t—I don’t understand!” she whispered, turned away and covered her face with shaking hands.
+Sorry I’d spoken the truth, I struggled to sit up.
+I’d had enough of lying there, of being spoken to as if I was an invalid.
+I wanted to see the other woman in the room too.

 My muscles were leaden.
 Why was I still so weak?
 What had I done to myself in sticking my hand in that stupid box?
 Or was this a result of my crash-landing in the ocean and the fight to survive?

-Several seconds of struggling, I finally got my elbows beneath me.
 I propped myself up on the pillow and looked around.
-The other woman was much older than Genevieve or me.
-She sat on a stool close to the foot of the bed.
-Almost grandmotherly with gray hair pulled up into a tight bun on the crown of her head, her face was smooth except for the deep lines at the corners of her eyes and mouth.
-Bright sky blue eyes caught and met my gaze above a tight, strained smile.
+The other woman was much older than me or Genevieve.
+She sat on a stool at the foot of the bed I lay in.
+Grandmotherly with silver-streaked graying hair pulled up into a tight bun on the crown of her head, she had deep lines at the corners of her eyes and mouth.
+Bright sky-blue eyes caught and met my gaze above a tight, strained smile.
 Most of her attention was on Genevieve.

 “We were beginning tae think ye’d never wake, lass.
 I’m glad tae see you alert an’ speakin’, at last,” the woman murmured.

 “Wit’ travel time?
 Jus’ a tick past a mont’, lass.
 The fishermen who found ye said the only time ye ever came ’round was tae clean out the water ye’d swallowed and tae call out the Lady’s name.
 Tha’ was the day they found ye.
 Ye’ve been here since, sleepin’ and seemin’ like ye’d never move again.”
-Now she looked to Genevieve and frowned.
-“Milady, would ye like tae return tae yer chambers?”
+Now she looked at Genevieve and frowned.
+“Milady, will ye return tae yer chambers?”

 Genevieve roused herself, responding as if she was returning from a distance greater than what lay between here and wherever home was.

 “Yes, thank you, Chani.
-This news all been – well, it’s quite a shock.
-I’m sorry Tristen; I must go and collect myself.
-I will return later, or you may have Gwyneth, your handmaid, send word when you are ready to be up and about.”
-She went to the door just beyond the end of my bed.
-I fumbled for something to say and fell short.
+This news has been … it’s quite a shock.”
+She faced me.
+“My apologies Tristen; I must collect myself.
+You may have Gwyneth, your handmaid, send word when you are ready to be up and about.”
+She went to the door just beyond the end of my bed

 “I’m sorry Genevieve.
-I didn’t mean to cause you any pain by coming here,” I murmured thinking, I came here to get away from pain, not bring it with me.
+I didn’t mean to cause you any pain by coming here.”
 She glanced back as Chani opened the door for her, a dismal sadness in her eyes.

-“None of us means the harm we inflict,” she imparted softly.
+“None of us means the harm we inflict,” she imparted.
 “Rest well now, we’ll speak again soon.
 Chani will send Gwyneth to attend you.”
-Both women slipped through the open door and were gone leaving me awake and alone in this strange new world for the first time.
+Both women slipped through the open door, leaving me awake and alone in this strange new world for the first time.

-Frazzled, I flopped back to the pillow.
-The silence that followed the women’s departure left me too much space to think and remember things that should have stayed buried in the darkness.
+Frazzled, I flopped back on the pillow.
+The silence that followed their departure left me too much space to think and remember things I wished had stayed buried in the darkness.
 Genevieve had asked how I’d gotten here, but not the why.
-What would I have said if she had?
+How might I have answered if she had?

 Struggling against latent bonds of grief, I scrubbed my face with my hands.
-On the other side of my fingers, the door opened and closed with a quiet snick.
-It was a little easier to sit up this time, and I gasped at the unexpected sight that greeted me.
-A young woman stood at the end of the bed.
-Near in age to me, she was about my height and slender with perfect curves beneath a plain blue dress.
+The door opened and closed with a quiet snick.
+It was easier to sit up this time, and I gasped at the unexpected sight that greeted me.
+A young woman stood at the end of the bed looking at me in expectant curiosity.
+Near in age, she was my height and slender with perfect curves beneath a plain blue dress.
 A tumble of raven curls framed her face and disappeared over her shoulders.
-Her face was stunningly beautiful – narrow, with sharp cheekbones and chin; a petite nose and the warmest, most expressive green eyes I’d ever seen.
-Her eyelashes were thick and full, caressing her cheeks when she blinked, and her lips – oh God!
-Pink and luscious, slightly parted as she returned my stare; she licked them and cleared her throat.
+Her face was stunning—narrow, with sharp cheekbones and chin; a petite nose and the warmest, most expressive green eyes I’d ever seen.
+Her eyelashes were thick and full, caressing her cheeks when she blinked, and her lips—oh God!
+Pink and luscious, opened partway as she returned my stare; she licked them and cleared her throat.
 I couldn’t look away even if I’d wanted.
 This girl, whoever she was, resembled Ani almost exactly.